1904 Toronto municipal election

 Municipal elections were held in Toronto, Ontario, Canada, on January 1, 1904.
 Thomas Urquhart was acclaimed to a second term.
 1904 was the first time the Toronto Board of Control, the executive committee of Toronto, was directly elected, after the Ontario legislature passed a law requiring municipal boards of control to be chosen through direct election by the municipality's voters.
 Previously, Toronto City Council chose four alderman to sit on the body, which would be chaired by the mayor.
+The Board of Control was elected using cumulative voting, starting with this election.

+As well, the number of councillors was decreased from 24 to 18, with three elected in each ward through plurality block voting, as opposed to four in each ward as previously.

+Approximately 24,000 voters voted in this election.